-There is a very long list of publishers that already allow so-called "green open access" with or without a university open access policy.
-A handful of large publishers object to these policies and will demand that faculty members embargo or delay access (or opt out permanently) in order to publish an article.
+A handful of large publishers object to these policies and will demand that faculty members embargo (delay access to) in order to publish in their journal(s).
 UC provides an automated system to allow you to specify your publisher's embargo requirement, enabling you to complete the deposit process immediately with the confidence that the University will not provide access to your manuscript until the embargo period has passed.
-Additionally, your publisher may require written assurance that the embargo restriction will be met.
-The embargo option on the UC Open Access Policy waiver and embargo page will generate a form that acknowledges your publisher's embargo requirement.
+If a publisher requires written assurance that the embargo restriction will be met,he embargo option on the UC Open Access Policy waiver and embargo page will generate a form that acknowledges your publisher's embargo requirement.